Daemonite/material/docs/layout/grid.md

 ### Column resets

 With the handful of grid tiers available, you're bound to run into issues where, at certain breakpoints, your columns don't clear quite right as one is taller than the other.
-To fix that, use a combination of a `.clearfix` and our [responsive utility classes]({{ site.baseurl }}/layout/responsive-utilities/).
+To fix that, use a combination of a `.clearfix` and our [responsive display utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/).

 <div class="bd-example-row">
 {% example html %}